 This suggests that new connections are formed to accommodate the learning.
 This formation is sometimes called Synaptogenesis (generation of new connections in existing neurons).
 New synapses are formed all throughout adulthood and their organization depends on the entirety of our experience.

 One of the more famous aspects of synaptic plasticity is the saying “What fires together, wires together.”
 This is known as Hebb’s law.
 If 2 neural circuits or individual neurons repeatedly fire together in response to some other signal, they are likely to form a connection between each other.
-Simultaneous firing of neurons or in firing in close succession also strengthens the connection between the two neuron pathways.
-This is where a correlation can become a cause.
+Simultaneous firing of neurons or firing in close succession also strengthens the connection between the two neuron pathways.
+This is where a correlation can become a cause-effect relationship.

 Research led by Yi Zuo (associate professor of molecular & developmental biology at the University of California, Santa Cruz) suggests that many new neurons emerge in clusters.
 They observed new synapses being formed in the pyramidal neurons of the motor cortex and their growth strengthened as the mice

 In their research, they found out that repeating the task was positively correlated to the

 “We found very quick and robust synapse formation almost immediately, within one hour of the start of training,” said Yi Zuo, assistant professor of molecular, cell and developmental biology at UCSC.

 These drivers went through with memorizing roads few at a time systematically for a number years and as a result, their hippocampus grew larger than untrained people!